Liam-Deacon/cleed-gui/README.md

 ## Install ##

-Installation of this package assumes that you have git and pip installed on the system PATH and a working Python 2.7x distribution with PyQt.
+Installation of this package assumes that you have git and pip installed on the system PATH and a working Python 2.7x distribution with PyQt, IPython (for scripting), matplotlib (for plotting IV curves) and pymol 2 (for model visualisation).

 1. Clone the git repo into your desired current working directory using the command line: